 In this article, we’ll take you through everything you need to know about vignetting.
 From how it happens to how to get rid of it to why you should keep it.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]

 How Does Vignetting Happen?

-There are four possible ways that vignetting can occur in your images: Natural, Mechanical, Lens and Intentional.
+There are four possible ways that vignetting can occur in your images: Natural, Mechanical, Lens, and Intentional.

 Natural vignetting happens due to the angle at which the light hits your camera lens.
 This affects.
 This is more likely to occur in low-end DSLRs, and this is due to software coding of these digital cameras.

 The coding reduces the effects of light at the edges and corners of your images.
 Using a telephoto lens helps to reduce this type of vignetting.
-A wide-angle lens is likely to emphasise it.
+A wide-angle lens is likely to emphasize it.

 The other common type of vignetting is mechanical.
 It happens when something blocks the passageway between the light source and your digital camera’s sensor.

-Examples of these obstructions include stacked filters, and lens hoods.
+Examples of these obstructions include stacked filters and lens hoods.
 And anything else you may add to your lens.

 In these cases, a smaller aperture affects the image worse compared to a wider aperture.
 By increasing the f-stop, you can help to reduce this vignetting.
 Be aware of this when using a polarising filter or extension tubes.